Cotutelle PhD Programmes

 Cotutelle research students have the benefit of being part of an exceptional international research team, receiving high-quality supervision from both Coventry and Deakin Universities.
-They are also part of a prestigious network of global research students, creating a vibrant international research students community.
+They are also part of a prestigious network of global academic staff and research students, creating a vibrant international research community.
 The breadth of international engagement allows access to a significant programme of seminars and conferences across two continents.
-The programme provides access to unique international dissemination opportunities and research networking, supporting research students’ future career development.
+The combined offer of both institutions provides access to unique international dissemination opportunities and research networking, supporting research students’ future career development.
 Cotutelle students will also have access to additional funding opportunities, the widest possible research development opportunities, and the latest research equipment and technologies at both institutions, providing a truly world-class research experience.

 (Deakin University Campus, Melbourne)